icecube/pisa/pisa/stages/GLOBALS.md

-# Global variables
+# Global constants

-Global variables are defined upon initialization of the `pisa` package (`pisa/__init__.py`) and are available to all of its modules.
-Here we keep track of which global variables (including constants) are available, what their purpose is, and by which stage(s) they are used.
+Global variables and constants are defined upon initialization of the `pisa` package (`pisa/__init__.py`) and are available to all of its modules.
+Here we keep track of which global constants are available, what their purpose is, and by which stage(s) they are used.

-## Global constants overview
+## Description

 | Constant           | Description                                                                      | Default                    | Overwritten by environment variable(s) ( in this order) |
 | ---                | ---                                                                              | ---                        | ---                               |